Ex-Uber exec launches startup to autonomously reposition electric scooters and bikes – TechCrunch

 Just how Android is the operating system for a number of mobile phones, Tortoise wants to be the operating system for micromobility vehicles, its co-founder Dmitry Shevelenko, who previously served as Uber’s director of business development, told TechCrunch.
 Given the volume of micromobility operators in the space today, Tortoise aims to make it easier for these companies to more strategically deploy their respective vehicles and reposition them when needed.

 Using autonomous technology in tandem with remote human intervention, Tortoise’s software enables operators to remotely relocate their scooters and bikes to places where riders need them, or, where operators need them to be recharged.
-On an empty sidewalk, Tortoise may employ autonomous technologies while it may rely on humans to remotely control the vehicle on a highly-trafficked city block.
+On an empty sidewalk, Tortoise may employ autonomous technologies while it may rely on humans to remotely control the vehicle on a highly trafficked city block.

 “There are big daily operating expenses with the repositioning of scooters using cars and vans,” Shevelenko said.
 “Not only is that very expensive, but it ends up undoing a lot of the environmental benefit of shared electric scooters.”

-In order for this to work, Tortoise partners with both cities and operators.
-Though the city partnership needs to happen first, Shevelenko said.
+In order for this to work, Tortoise partners with both cities and operators — though the city partnership needs to happen first, Shevelenko said.
 That’s because Tortoise will only reposition the vehicles along routes that the city has pre-approved.

 “We only want to deploy in cities that want this and have given us written permission,” Shevelenko said.
 “If the cities say yes, then the operators say yes.”

 For the operators, they’ll need to install about $100 worth of equipment on each scooter in order to run Tortoise’s software.
 That includes two phone cameras, a piece of radar, a processor and a motor.
 If it’s a two-wheeled vehicle, Tortoise requires the addition of robotic training wheels.
-All of this is included in the reference design Tortoise provides to operators.“In the same way Google helps Samsung make its phones work will with the latest version of Android, it’s in our interest that people build vehicles that are compatible with Tortoise,” Shevelenko said.
+All of this is included in the reference design Tortoise provides to operators.“In the same way Google helps Samsung make its phones work with the latest version of Android, it’s in our interest that people build vehicles that are compatible with Tortoise,” Shevelenko said.
 “We also consult with OEMs and help them with their testing.”

-Tortoise is currently focused on suburban environments but would like to make this work in cities like San Francisco, as well.
+Tortoise is currently focused on suburban environments, but would like to make this work in cities like San Francisco, as well.
 For the initial pilot deployment, Tortoise is retrofitting existing scooters with robotic training wheels.
-In rider mode, those wheels are up but in autonomy mode, it’s wheels down.
+In rider mode, those wheels are up, but in autonomy mode, it’s wheels down.

 Tortoise envisions three general use cases for repositioning.
 The first is reparking the scooter in a higher-trafficked area immediately after a rider trip is complete.
 The second is implementing digital scooter stops of sorts where riders can request a scooter to go there.
 The third is the Uber-Lyft experience where the scooter goes directly to you, wherever you are.